 Internships for art students fall into two basic categories:

 - Those offered by an institution (typically one of the major museums, such as the National Gallery of Art, the Smithsonian museums, etc.) within an established system and schedule of application, review, and fulfillment of the internship.
-Note that while many of these are available during fall or spring semester, many others are for summer months, which means that they are not eligible for credit under ARTS 470.
+Note that while many of these are available during the fall or spring semester, many others are for the summer months, which means that they are not eligible for credit under ARTS 470.
 These internships are explained on the websites of the individual institutions.
 Deadlines for application typically fall at least several months before the start date, so interested students are strongly encouraged to explore them early (e.g. while a junior if considering an internship during the senior year).

-- Those arranged more informally, typically after a student has made contact with a professional artist or designer or a museum, gallery, or other suitable organization.
+- Those are arranged more informally, typically after a student has made contact with a professional artist or designer or a museum, gallery, or other suitable organization.
 While these internships often prove to be at least as productive and enlightening as the more established ones, it is especially important to secure a clear understanding and description of their expectations and parameters at the outset.